langurmonkey/gaiasky/VR.md

 ### 1.2.
 Cloning the repository

-First, open the Git or Cygwin CLI and clone the [Gitlab](https://gitlab.com/langurmonkey/gaiasky) repository and checkout the `2.0.0-vr` tag.
+First, open the Git or Cygwin CLI and clone the [Gitlab](https://gitlab.com/langurmonkey/gaiasky) repository.
+Right now only the master branch contains the version which shares the codebase with the desktop application, but starting with `2.2.1`, you'll need to check out a tag to get a guaranteed working version.
 This should give you a working version:

 ```
 $  git clone https://github.com/langurmonkey/gaiasky.git
 $  cd gaiasky
-$  git checkout tags/2.0.2-vr
+$  git checkout master
 ```

-You can also use the `vr` branch directly (`git checkout vr`), but since it is a development branch, it is not guaranteed to work.

 ### 1.4.
 Running

 To run Gaia Sky VR, make sure that both the Oculus runtime and Steam VR are running.
 Then, run Gaia Sky through gradle.
 The first time it will pull lots of dependencies and compile the whole project, so it may take a while.

 ```
-$  gradlew.bat core:run
+$  gradlew.bat core:runvr
 ```